Nenkai/GTPS2ModelTool/README.md

 ![alt text](https://pbs.twimg.com/media/F9h0TbzWMAAUP5b?format=jpg&name=small)

+## Current Tasks

+I am slowly retiring from GT research, but here are the current tasks left to be done

+* Tex1 Optimizations - heavily needed
+* Properly support reflective meshes?
+* Support for Tex1/Material patches for multi-color car support
+* More GT3 callbacks support
+* GT4 VM support?

+---

 ## Details

 There is some code for GT4 (as the codebase essentially works for both games) but still needs heavy work.